The Intershop offering provides several types of releases. These are presented in this concept.

 This way our customers always have the latest version and can, thus, avoid costly upgrades.

-Intershop essentially offers two types of release cycles, namely, monthly releases and long term support (LTS) releases.
+Intershop offers two main types of release cycles: monthly releases and long-term support (LTS) releases.

-Hotfixes are only available for the current continuous release.
+Patches (including critical fixes) are provided on request only for the current monthly release.

-Hotfix releases may be necessary between regular releases for urgent security or bug fixes.
+Patch releases may be required between regular monthly releases for urgent security fixes or bug fixes (blockers).

 With regard to releases, please note the following: